monsonite/OSHCamp-Bit-Serial-CPU/README.md

 MITE is a complete 8-bit computer implemented in fewer than 30 ICs.

+MITE can be broken down into several sub-systems for clarification of its operation.

+1. A clock generator and timing sequencer  - 3 ICs.

+2. A Program Counter and SRAM memory Interface - 10 ICs

+3. Instruction decoding logic - 2 ICs

+4. An Accumulator shift register AC - 1 IC

+5. A memory Bus shift register B - 1 IC

+6. The bit serial ALU - 5 ICs.

+7. Input and Output registers - 2 ICs.

+In all, it is around 25 ICs.

 The ALU uses bit serial arithmetic and is just 5 ICs.
 Compared to Marcel van Kervincks Gigatron 8-bit ALU which was 10 ICs.
 Extending to 16-bits does not add anymore ICs to the ALU.

 MITE can easily be extended to 16-bits, with very few archtectural additions.